-Here are three tips for putting your new color knowledge to practice in your business:
+Here are some tips for putting your new color knowledge to practice in your business:

-- If you’re developing a new brand or campaign, make sure your designer is choosing colors that can easily be produced across all mediums to ensure your business is consistently represented in both print and electronic mediums.
+- If you’re developing a new brand or campaign, make sure your designer is choosing colors that can easily be produced across all mediums.
+This will ensure your business is consistently represented in both print and electronic mediums.
 Otherwise you may be disappointed by the results - and printing mistakes can be a lot more costly to fix than changing colors on a website.

 It takes about 50 milliseconds (that’s 0.05 seconds) for users to form an opinion about your website - a snap judgment that determines whether they like your site enough to use it or not.
 Keep your business looking great across all mediums by harnessing the right color mode for each situation and providing your customers with a seamless visual experience.